Sprint, T-Mobile win US antitrust approval for US$26 billion merger

 Prepaid wireless phones are generally sought by lower-income people who cannot pass a credit check.

-T-Mobile, the third largest US wireless carrier with about 80 million customers, pursued the deal in order to seek scale to compete with bigger rivals Verizon Communications Inc and AT&T Inc. Sprint has about 55 million customers.

-US telecoms customers tend to stick with one carrier for years, providing companies with a steady, predictable stream of cash.
+U.S. consumers tend to stick with one mobile carrier for years, giving companies a steady stream of cash.
 As more people rely on cell phones for social media, banking or news and entertainment, the lines have blurred between telecom, content and cable companies, just as so-called 5G technology promises to make mobile phones even more powerful.

-T-Mobile US reported on Thursday that it beat analysts' estimates for second-quarter net new phone subscribers who pay a monthly bill.
-The carrier said it added a net 710,000 phone subscribers in the three months ended Jun 30.

-Federal Communications Commission Chairman Ajit Pai has given his blessing to the merger in principle and said in a statement on Friday he would soon circulate a formal order.
+Federal Communications Commission Chairman Ajit Pai said in a statement on Friday he would soon circulate a formal order supporting the deal.
+The FCC could vote on final approval in August or September, officials said.

-The FCC is expected to give Dish more time to use spectrum it previously acquired but also impose strict penalties if it fails to create a consumer wireless network within a set timeframe.
+The FCC agreed to give Dish more time to use spectrum it previously acquired.
+The company could face up to US$2.2 billion in penalties and lose its spectrum licenses if it fails to meet its commitments to build its network, according to a letter filed Friday with the FCC.
+Dish must have a 5G network covering at least 70per cent of the U.S. population no later than June 14, 2023.

 Dish has spent years stockpiling wireless spectrum and faced a looming March 2020 deadline to build a product using the spectrum in order to fulfill its license requirements.

-Sceptics of the deal worked out by the Justice Department, Sprint and T-Mobile include Senators Mike Lee, a Republican, and Amy Klobuchar, a Democrat.
-They are the top lawmakers on the Senate Judiciary Committee's antitrust subcommittee.
+Some senior lawmakers remained skeptical about the merger, including Senators Mike Lee, a Republican, and Amy Klobuchar, a Democrat, the top lawmakers on the Senate Judiciary Committee's antitrust subcommittee.

-Lee said he was hopeful the divestiture would succeed but said he was uneasy about Dish's dual role as a critic of the transaction and a buyer of divested assets.
-"I have concerns whenever government joins hands with industry to cobble together a would-be competitor, particularly one who so stridently opposed the merger earlier this year," he said in a statement.
+Lee said he was hopeful the divestiture would succeed but uneasy about Dish's dual role as a critic of the transaction and a buyer of divested assets.

-Klobuchar, who is running for president, reiterated that she had wanted the government to block the merger.
+Klobuchar, who is running for president, reiterated that she had wanted the deal stopped.
 "It looked like a bad deal then, and it looks like a bad deal today, despite the parties’ promises and this proposed consent decree,” she said.

-Consumer advocacy groups like Public Citizen criticized the Justice Department sharply for declining to block the merger.
-"Prices will rise, service will suffer, and it is pure speculation to assert that this will benefit 5G," the group said in a statement.
+(Reporting by Diane Bartz and David Shepardson; Additional reporting by Nick Zieminski and Angela Moon in New York; Editing by Paul Simao)